Drone-Home/OpenCV/Face-Detection_Pre-Alpha/README.md

 window, a new window will pop up and the program will continue to run until you press the esc key.

+### NOTE
+In order for the files to run properly using VS Code, you must have the folder containing this README.md file as the folder that is open in VS Code.